adus/portal-documentation/_documents/dcuinventory.md

 ---
 title: "Data Collection Unit Inventory"
 ---
-The _dcuinventory_ end point returns data collection unit (DCU) information for each DCU in the network.
+The _/traveltime/api/dcuinventory_ end point returns data collection unit information for each unit in the network.
 By default, the data will be returned by this endpoint will be in JSON format.

 ## Parameters